Nordic countries: Languages

 Most of the Nordic languages belong to one of three linguistic families: North Germanic languages, Finno-Ugric languages and Eskimo–Aleut languages.
 Although the area is linguistically heterogeneous, with three unrelated language groups, the common linguistic heritage is one of the factors making up the Nordic identity.

 Danish, Faroese, Icelandic, Norwegian and Swedish belong to the North Germanic branch of the Indo-European languages.
 The languages have developed from a common Nordic language, but have moved away from each other during the past 1000 years.
 However, it is still possible for Danish, Norwegian and Swedish speakers to understand each other.
-These languages are taught in school throughout the Nordic countries: for example, Swedish is a mandatory subject in Finnish schools, whereas Danish is mandatory in Icelandic and Faroese schools.
+These languages are taught in school throughout the Nordic countries: for example, Swedish is a mandatory subject in Finnish schools, and Danish is mandatory in Faroese schools.
 Approximately 5,3 per cent of population of Finland speak Swedish as their mother tongue.

 In the Finnish-Sami group of the Finno-Ugric languages, Finnish is the most widely spoken language in the Nordic countries.
 However, other languages in this family are also spoken in the region.
 Various Sami languages are spoken in northern Finland, Norway and Sweden.
 Karelian is spoken a little in Finland, the Kven language in Norway and Meänkieli or "Torne Valley Finnish" in Sweden.
 Finns are also the largest immigrant group in Sweden, around 4.46 per cent of the total population; and Finnish is an official minority language of Sweden.

 Greenlandic or Kalaallisut belongs to the Inuit branch of the Eskimo-Aleut languages and is spoken in Greenland.
 The language is related to a number of languages spoken in northern Canada and Alaska.
 As of 2009, the Greenland Home rule does not require Danish to be taught or the use of Danish for official purposes.

 A number of other minority languages also exist in the region.
 German is spoken by a minority in Southern Jutland and their cultural and language rights are protected by the government.
 Finnish Kale, Norwegian and Swedish Travellers and other Romani peoples of the Nordic countries have the right to maintain and develop their language and culture.
 Yiddish is also an official minority language in Sweden.
 Besides the so-called "natural" languages national variants of sign languages are used.
 The Icelandic Sign Language is derived from the Danish, while the Finnish Sign Language is developed on the basis of the Swedish variant.
 The right to use sign language is set in the Finnish Language Act and in Sweden the Swedish Sign Language is an official minority language.

 Migration

-In 2012, net migration had the greatest impact on the population increase in Sweden.
+In 2012, net migration had the greatest impact on the rise in population in Sweden.
 That was also the case with Denmark, Finland, Åland and Norway.
 In the Faroe Islands, Greenland and Iceland, natural population increase had the greatest impact on the population change, but both Greenland and the Faroe Islands still had a slight decrease in the population due to a negative net migration in 2012.